Series I - Future Echoes - All scenes

 I want to stay behind, I wanna be left on.

-On your own, for the rest of your life?
+What, on your own, for the rest of your life?

 - What things?